lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@script`
-In summary, we compared that prospective and retrospective studies differ in when the disease occurs, defined the temrs outcome and exposure or predictor, and took a quick look at the data.
+In summary, we compared that prospective and retrospective studies differ in when the disease occurs, defined the terms outcome and exposure or predictor, and took a quick look at the data.

 ---